denko-rb/mruby-denko/README.md

 6. Flash and monitor serial output with: `idf.py flash monitor`.
 Add `-p <YOUR_SERIAL_DEVICE>` if you need to specify.

-7. Each time you edit `main/storage/main.rb`, you must build and flash again.
+7. Each time you edit `main.rb`, you must build and flash again.
 Subsequent builds are faster thanks to caching.

 8. Run `idf.py clean fullclean` in the event you want to remove all build files and build from scratch again.